NUS-Class-Bot/student01S/SETUP.md

 * Click on "add key" -> "create new key" -> "json"
 * A new JSON file will be downloaded on your computer.
 Rename it to `attend.json` and copy it to the `records/` directory.
-* Share the google spreadsheet with the bot's email address copied earlier (available as "client email address" in the `attend.json` file).
+* Share the google spreadsheet with the bot's email address (available as "client email address" in the `attend.json` file).

 ## Updating the Academic Calendar